 How to Create a Restore Point from Windows 10 Desktop

-Restore points are very useful feature of Windows operating system.
+Restore points are very useful features of Windows operating systems.
 All users should have at least one recent restore point created, no matter how hard they ‘exploit’ their PCs.
 Windows 10, just like all older versions of Windows, has its own option for creating a restore point, but we a simpler method.

 Restore Point Creation Tool on Windows 10

 Here’s how to easily create a restore point creation tool on your desktop:

 - Right-click on Desktop, go to New, and select Shortcut

 - In the ‘Create Shortcut’ wizard, enter the following command